Savoxism/Spotify-Analysis/README.md

 2. **Top Songs Calculation**: Top songs are calculated based on total time listened, rather than play count.

 3. **Top 100 Playlist**: The first 10 songs in the Top 100 playlist are sorted by play count.
-The remaining songs are sorted by artist, though they are close in play count.
+The remaining songs are sorted by artist.

 4. **Total Listening Time**: Includes both music and podcasts.